Crystal Structure of Upper Cluster Algebras: The Tropical Crystal Structures

 The axiom A2 is now \eqref{eq:A2wt} which is trivially satisfied due to the definition.
-We remain to verify A1.
+It remains to verify A1.
 The fact that $r_i(\delta)=\eta$ if and only if $l_i(\eta)=\delta$ is the content of Lemma \ref{L:rlid}.
 By Lemma \ref{L:Cartan} the equality \eqref{eq:A1wt} in our setting is equivalent to that for each $j\in I$

-By Theorem \ref{T:rlrigid} $r_i(\delta)=\delta+ \epc_i - \rank(r_i(\delta), \ep)B(\Delta)$.
+By Theorem \ref{T:rlrigid} $r_i(\delta)=\delta+ \epc_i - \rank(r_i(\delta), \ep_i)B(\Delta)$.
 By the linearity of $\wt$, \eqref{eq:A1wtr} is equivalent to that